tomtseng/georegions/README.md

 # Geo region analysis

-(This branch is experimenting with PostGIS and trying to do accurate calculations without projections)

 This is a project for work.

+(This branch is experimenting with PostGIS and trying to do accurate calculations without projections.
+It is slower, and the accuracy gains aren't useful for my purposes.
+Also, `RGeo::Geographic.spherical_factory` is mysteriously unable to load one of the ZCTA regions from the shapefile, so zip code 31901 is unfortunately M.I.A. for this version.
+Sorry, Columbus, Georgia.)

 Goals for this project:
 * Import shapefile data into database